andyhu11/Project-Documentation/README.md

 ## Time Series Forecasting (Solar Panel Prosumers)

-- **What it is**: Forecasts both consumption and generation for solar prosumers using two model families: XGBoost and LSTM (optional Attention).
+- **What it is**: Forecasts both consumption and generation for solar panel prosumers using two model families: XGBoost and LSTM.
 Includes a PDF report summarizing results.
 - **Highlights**:
   - XGBoost uses Optuna with 5-fold TimeSeriesSplit for hyperparameter search, and exports the best model as JSON plus a performance report to Excel (with timestamped result folders)
   - LSTM builds sequences with a 24-hour sliding window, supports optional Self-Attention, and trains with EarlyStopping / ReduceLROnPlateau / ModelCheckpoint alongside 5-fold TimeSeriesSplit cross-validation